Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Additional Numerical Experiments and Method Details

 $S_k^i = [s_{k,1},s_{k,2},\dots, s_{k,i}]$, $Y_k^i = [y_{k,1},y_{k,2},\dots, y_{k,i}]$, and $D_k^i$ and $L_k^i$ are defined in equations \eqref{eq:hessFreeD} and \eqref{eq:hessFreeL}, respectively, using $S_k^i$ and $Y_k^i$.
 Of course we want to check condition \eqref{eq:cond_slsr1tmp} without explicitly forming the matrices $B_k^{(i)}$, and instead construct $B_k^{(i)}s_{k,i+1}$ directly.
 To this end, by using \eqref{eq:compactFormVec}, for any $i=0,\dots, m-1$ we have:

 where the matrices $S_k^i$, $Y_k^i$, $D_k^i$ and $L_k^i$ are defined as above.

-The steps for checking \eqref{eq:cond_slsr1} are as follows: \begin{enumerate} \item Consider the $k$th iteration of Algorithm \ref{alg:slsr1}, where the pairs $\bar{S}_k=[s_{k,1},\dots,s_{k,m}]$ and $\bar{Y}_k=[y_{k,1},\dots,y_{k,m}]$ and $B_k^0$ are constructed by Algorithm \ref{alg:calSY}.
+The steps for checking \eqref{eq:cond_slsr1} are as follows: \begin{enumerate} \item Consider the $k$th iteration of Algorithm 3, where the pairs $\bar{S}_k=[s_{k,1},\dots,s_{k,m}]$ and $\bar{Y}_k=[y_{k,1},\dots,y_{k,m}]$ and $B_k^0$ are constructed by Algorithm 1.
 Let $S_k = [\;]$ and $Y_k= [\;]$ be two empty matrices. \item For any $i=1,\dots,m$, consider the pair $(s_{k,i},y_{k,i})$ and compute $B_{k}^{(i-1)}s_{k,i}$ by using \eqref{eq:compactFormVecS} and the updated lists $S_k$ and $Y_k$.
 Note that for $i=1$ the matrices $S_k$ and $Y_k$ are empty and $B_k^{(0)}$ is the initial Hessian approximation, thus condition \eqref{eq:cond_slsr1tmp} can be checked directly. \begin{enumerate} \item If condition \eqref{eq:cond_slsr1tmp} is satisfied for this pair, then $S_k = [S_k \; s_{k,i}]$ add $Y_k = [Y_k \; y_{k,i}]$ \item Else, discard the pair $(s_{k,i},y_{k,i})$ \end{enumerate} \end{enumerate}

 Using the mechanism described above, we recursively check condition \eqref{eq:cond_slsr1tmp}, and construct well defined pairs $S_k$ and $Y_k$ which are used for the calculation of $p_k$ and $\rho_k$.
 As mentioned above, we can use the same idea for implementing the LSR1 method.
+Finally, we should note that the idea described above was successfully implemented in a distributed variant on the S-LSR1 method in \cite{jahani2019scaling}.